apache/mesos/docs/upgrades.md

 </table>

 ## Upgrading from 1.1.x to 1.2.x ##

+<a name="1-2-1-disallow-old-agents"></a>
+* In Mesos 1.2.1, the master will no longer allow 0.x agents to register.
+Interoperability between 1.1+ masters and 0.x agents has never been supported; however, it was not explicitly disallowed, either.
+Starting with Mesos 1.2.1, registration attempts by 0.x agents will be ignored. **NOTE:** This applies only when upgrading to Mesos 1.2.1.
+Mesos 1.2.0 does not implement this behavior.

 <a name="1-2-x-heartbeat-flag"></a>
 * New Agent flag http_heartbeat_interval: This flag sets a heartbeat interval for messages to be sent over persistent connections made against the agent HTTP API.
 Currently, this only applies to the LAUNCH_NESTED_CONTAINER_SESSION and ATTACH_CONTAINER_OUTPUT calls. (default: 30secs)